 If you’ve ever done a big move, you know that it can be a stressful experience.
-A big part of that stress is finding a moving company that you can trust to move your valued possessions at a reasonable price.
+And sometimes, a large part of that stress is finding a moving company that you can trust to move your valued possessions at a reasonable price.

 Perhaps you’ve heard moving horror stories or maybe even had a bad experience yourself.
 In this article, we’ll go over the steps you can take to choose the best moving company for your needs.

 Table of Contents

 - Decide if You Need Local or Long-Distance Movers